 Livewire appears in "Injustice" as one of the numerous "meteor freaks" created by proximity to kryptonite.
 She is recruited by Tess Mercer to take on Doomsday.
 Her powers are taken by Parasite and she is killed by a bomb that has been secretly implanted in her head.
 She is portrayed by Anna Mae Routledge.

 Livewire appears in "Livewire" as a shock jock who is demoted to traffic reporter by Cat Grant after bad-mouthing Supergirl.
 She is struck by lightning that also strikes Supergirl, giving her electricity-based powers.
 She is ultimately taken into custody by the DEO.
+She later returns and teams up with Silver Banshee.
 She is portrayed by Brit Morgan.

 Superman: Shadow of Apokolips